 - Observing circumstances such as heliocentric and observatory-centric distances

 - Phase angle

 - Thermal properties

-It is critical to include Solar elongation constraints of 85°–135° when using Horizons to generate target ephemerides for JWST observations.
+It is critical to include solar elongation constraints of 85°–135° when using Horizons to generate target ephemerides within the JWST field of regard.

 Point and extended sources

 For targets too small to be resolved by JWST, the spectrum can be modeled using the ETC point source target type.

 Extended targets can also be specified in the ETC as elliptical shapes with brightness distributions that are flat, r-k power law, Gaussian, or Sersic profiles (the latter is typically used for galaxies).

 For observers interested in Jupiter, Saturn, Mars, and highly extended comets, capabilities of the ETC web interface limit the size of the scene to a few arcseconds across.
 This doesn't prevent estimates of SNR for a given observation, but does require observers to properly normalize the surface brightnesses of these sources.
 Additionally, see the Solar System Sample Workbook for a workaround for dealing with large, extended sources in the ETC.